KSO Home Uni Graz

 Hα-Telescope

 Refractor d/f = 100/2000 mm with a band-pass filter at spectral line Hα (656.3 nm).
-The Lyotfilter made by Zeiss has a FWHM of about 0.07 nm.
+The Lyotfilter was build by HAO (High Altitude Observatory) of NCAR (National Center for Atmospheric Research) and is in use since 19.06.2024, it has a FWHM of about 0.05 nm.
 As a thermal protection an interference filter with a FWHM of about 10 nm is in the light path.
-The Lyotfilter can be tuned by turning the polarizers in narrow boundaries with little degradation of the filter characteristics.
-So also observations in the line wings of the solar Hα line are possible (max. ±0.15 nm).
 A beam splitter allows the application of two detectors at the same time.

 3D-Model optical path...